 At 14.10 on 22 March the convoy’s look-outs spotted smoke on the horizon.
-The British now learned to their surprise that the opposition was not the expected small force of high-speed warships, but rather cruisers and escorting destroyers, in the form of Ammiraglio di Divisione Angelo Parona’s 2a Divisione Incrociatori (heavy cruisers Gorizia and Trento, light cruiser Giovanni delle Bande Nere) and the destroyers Alpino, Bersagliere, Fuciliere and Lanciere.
+The British now learned to their surprise that the opposition was not the expected small force of high-speed warships, but rather cruisers and escorting destroyers, in the form of Ammiraglio di Divisione Angelo Parona’s 2a Divisione Incrociatori (the heavy cruisers Gorizia and Trento, the light cruiser Giovanni delle Bande Nere) and the destroyers Alpino, Bersagliere, Fuciliere and Lanciere).
 Nonetheless, Vian immediately implemented the pre-arranged plan: the transport vessels and their escorts headed straight toward Malta, while the light cruisers and remaining destroyers laid smoke in an effort to hide the departing convoy and then charged the Italians.

-After an exchange of fire, the two Italian heavy cruisers backed off, but soon returned with reinforcements, in the form of Ammiraglio di Squadra Angelo Iachino’s battleship Littorio and destroyers Alfredo Oriani, Ascari, Aviere, Geniere, Grecale and Scirocco.
+After an exchange of fire, the two Italian heavy cruisers backed off, but soon returned with reinforcements, in the form of Ammiraglio di Squadra Angelo Iachino’s battleship Littorio and the destroyers Alfredo Oriani, Ascari, Aviere, Geniere, Grecale and Scirocco.

 There followed a 150-minute engagement in which the British ships darted out of the their large smoke screen, fired a few salvoes and turned back into the smoke when the Italian fire started to come too close.
 At 18.30 the British decided to force the issue and launched their destroyers to deliver torpedo attacks from about 11,000 yards (10060 m), the closest the Italians would allow the British to approach.
 None of the torpedoes hit their targets, but Havock and Kingston were each hit by 15-in (381-mm) shells from Littorio.
 Meanwhile Littorio had been hit but suffered only superficial damage, while a cruiser was on fire but not severely damaged.